rust-lang/reference/src/paths.md

 item.

 > **Edition Differences**: In the 2015 Edition, the crate root contains a variety of
-> different items, including external crates, default crates such as `std` and `core`, and
+> different items, including external crates, default crates such as `std` or `core`, and
 > items in the top level of the crate (including `use` imports).
 >
-> Beginning with the 2018 Edition, paths starting with `::` can only reference crates.
+> Beginning with the 2018 Edition, paths starting with `::` can only reference
+> crates in the [extern prelude].

 ```rust
 mod a {